SuleymanDemirelKazakhstan/final-project-team-10/Reports/week_8.md

 Adilbek Karmanov and Maxim Kolesnikov
 - Read more about EDVR (Done)
 - Test the model for video on big data (Done)
+- Run Flask with Celery executor for testing

 ## Frontend Part
 Kirichenko Sergey